jhenstridge/www.jamesh.id.au/content/blog/2005/merging-in-bazaar/index.md

-While it was possible to pick the correct merge ancestor in the previous example using just the linear revision ancestry of the two branches, that isn\'t true for subsequent merges between the two branches.
+While it was possible to pick the correct merge ancestor in the previous example using just the linear revision ancestry of the two branches, that isn't true for subsequent merges between the two branches.
 Consider the following merge that results in `patch-6` on the original
 branch: